 Internal Audit played a key role in the assessment of the control environment within the Council.
 Although part of the Council's overall framework, Internal Audit is not a substitute for effective internal control.
-Responsibility for the Internal Audit Service during 2021/22 was with the Director of Financial Resources.
-However, a Head of Internal Audit was appointed in April 2022 in a shared arrangement with Allerdale Borough Council and Carlisle City Council, who was responsible for providing the final audit opinion for 2021/22.
+Responsibility for the Internal Audit Service was with the Head of Internal Audit.
+A Head of Internal Audit was appointed in April 2022 in a shared arrangement with Allerdale Borough Council and Carlisle City Council.